The fact that there are so many controversies in the field of nutritional science only causes confusion and many mistakes among the public.

 - Low chloride levels can lead to respiratory acidosis, in which carbon dioxide builds up in the blood, causing the blood to become more acidic.

-- Studies show that a low-salt diet may not decrease the risk of heart disease or death for the general population, although some groups may respond to salt differently.
+- Studies show that a low-salt diet may not decrease the general population's heart disease or death risk, although some groups may respond to salt differently.

 - Low salt intake may be associated with low blood sodium, increased blood triglycerides or cholesterol, and a higher risk of insulin resistance.

 Unsalted food is not tasty.
-Adding aromatic salt (such as the Himalayan salt) with additional beneficial minerals in measured quantities is recommended.
+Adding aromatic salt (such as Himalayan salt) and additional beneficial minerals in measured quantities are recommended.

 Hot chili pepper.

 Is spicy food good for your health?
 (The answer is "Yes," But not for chronic inflammatory disease patients.)